 6. THE PROVISION OF DATA IS ESSENTIAL

-The provision of personal data is necessary to be able to ensure participation in the conference or event of the
+The provision of personal data is necessary for the conclusion and possible performance of the contract.

 7. THE TIME for which personal data is stored and processed

-The Administrator processes personal data: for the period of performance of the contract with the Customer and
+The administrator processes personal data: contractual documents necessary for the fulfillment of the contractual

-The place of personal data processing is: Registered office of the Administrator.
+The place of processing of personal data is: Registered office of the Administrator.